 14. Stainless Steel Water Bottle

-Quit your single-use plastic water bottle habit with a beautiful stainless steel water bottle.
+Quit your single-use plastic bottle habit with a beautiful stainless steel bottle.
 You can use it on the go or just around your home.
 Make sure to pick up a bottle brush to easily clean your bottle when you don’t have time to put it in the dishwasher.